ronaldnolte/hive-forecast/DEPLOYMENT.md

-# Deployment Guide
+# Deployment Guide for HiveForecast

-This guide outlines the steps to deploy the Standalone Forecast App to Vercel.
+This guide outlines the steps to deploy HiveForecast to Vercel.

 ## Prerequisites